Skip to main content

 • Cine MRI scan – special study used to observe CSF flow.
 This test can determine if, and by how much, a Chirai is blocking the back-and-forth flow of CSF between the brain and spine.

-• Surgery – advised for those with moderate to severe symptoms or with a syrinx.
-The goals of surgery are to stop or control the progression of symptoms caused by herniation of the cerebellar tonsils, and relieve compression of the brainstem.
+Surgery may be advised for those with moderate to severe symptoms or with a syrinx.
+The goals of surgery are to stop or control the progression of symptoms caused by herniation of the cerebellar tonsils and relieve compression of the brainstem.
+Types of surgery include:

 • Posterior fossa decompression – surgery removes bone (craniectomy) at the back of the skull and spine to widen the foramen magnum.
 The surgeon opens the dura overlying the tonsils and sews a dura patch to expand the space, similar to letting out the waistband on a pair of pants.
 After surgery, symptoms related to the blockage of CSF should decrease as flow normalizes.